"Archives

 If they don't make money with their message and you don't

-try to remove yourself from their list, they will finally have
+try to remove yourself from their list, they will finally

 to quit sending out their messages.